-Successful completion of MACP50000 during the student's first term is a perquisite to a student continuing in the Counseling Program.
+\ Successful completion of MACP50000 during the student's first term is a prerequisite to a student continuing in the Counseling Program.
 Please see the section on RETENTION, REMEDIATION, AND DISMISSAL POLICY.

-The below are examples of how a student may matriculate through the program enrolled either full-time or part-time each term.
+Below are a couple of examples of how a student may matriculate through the program enrolled either full-time or part-time each term.
 There is not a single way, but many ways a student may take courses and complete the program.
-Students must meet with their Core Faculty Advisor to determine the best way to sequence their courses based on the student's needs, personal and professional obligations, and goals.
+Students must meet with their Faculty Advisor to determine the best way to sequence their courses based on the student's needs, personal and professional obligations, and goals.